80+ Unique Things to Do in California (Hidden Gems & Cool Places)

 View Mummies at the Egyptian Museum in San Jose

-If you want to travel back in time to Ancient Egypt, check out the Rosicrucian Egyptian Museum!
+If you want to travel back in time to Ancient Egypt, check out the Rosicrucian Egyptian Museum in San Jose!
 It’s a well-done museum with many Egyptian artifacts, coffins, and yes, real mummies.

 Aside from the real artifacts and mummies, they also have replicas of famous statues, artifacts, and an entire tomb you can walk through.